bhenrich/CMD-MacroRunner/README.md

 # CMD-MacroRunner
-Run apps from the Windows Commans line using configerable macros
+Run apps from the Windows Command line using configerable macros

 ---